GiuTan/Weak-NILM/README.md

 - path to synthetic data for Aggregate Normalized Error computation
 - flag to perform train or inference.
 If train is selected also the prediction on the test set and metrics estimation will be performed while if inference is chosen weights of a trained model will be loaded from the path to perform the inference.

+To perform the mixed experiment, in the proposed work REFIT was resample from 8s to 6s period.
+Specifically, refit_resampling.py can be used for this purpose.
-Specifically, for mixed training experiment there is the possibility to set also the testing dataset desired, choosing between REFIT and UK-DALE.
+For mixed training experiment there is the possibility to set also the testing dataset desired, choosing between REFIT and UK-DALE.

 Required packages to prepare the enviroment are listed in environment.yml file.